 We welcome your questions and will do our best to provide as much helpful information as possible in this section.

-What is the deployment schedule for Anonymous Block Key technology?
+What is the deployment schedule for Anonymous Access Key technology to business and government?

-When we are talking about physical computing devices, we are referring to the devices most commonly used to access accounts.
-This could be a Smartphone, PC, Mac or tablet.
-The user may register as many devices as they chose.
-We suggest you register only the computing devices you actually use on a regular basis.
+When we are talking about physical Smart Devices, we are referring to the devices most commonly used to access accounts.
+This could be a Smartphone, PC, Mac, or Tablet.

-A matched Anonymous Block Key is required in order to successfully access an account protected by our technology.
-The physical computing device being used to generate the access request must respond with the same hardware and software identifiers that were used to register its Anonymous Block Key into the Validation Database.
-Thus, access depends on not just a single factor, but on a combination of physical factors that make up the identity of the computing device seeking account access.
+A matched Anonymous Access Key is required in order to successfully access an account protected by our technology.
+The physical Smartphone or PC being used to generate the account access request must respond with the same hardware and software identifiers that were used to register its Anonymous Access Key into the Validation Database.
+Thus, access depends on not just a single factor, but on a combination of physical factors that make up the DNA of the Smartphone or PC seeking account access.

-What happens if I lose a registered device?
+What happens if I lose a registered Smart Device?

-Does Anonymous Block Key technology only alert me to unauthorized account access?
+Does Anonymous Access Key technology only alert me to unauthorized account access?

-NO… Our patented Anonymous Block Key technology not only notifies you of an unauthorized attempt to access your account, we stop that access attempt in its tracks… We are a combination of the neighborhood watch and the police force, all rolled into one – we identify the threat and shut it down ASAP.
-Anonymous Block Key technology is your first line of defense in protecting accounts.
+NO… Anonymous Access Key technology not only notifies you of an unauthorized attempt to access your account, we stop that access attempt in its tracks… We are a combination of the neighborhood watch and the police force, all rolled into one – we identify the threat and shut it down ASAP.
+Anonymous Access Key technology is your first line of defense in protecting accounts.